everscale-org/docs/docs/intro.md

 // This is class that describes you smart contract. contract App {
     // Contract can have an instance variables.
-    // In this example instance variable `timestamp` is used to store the time of `constructor` or `touch`
+    // In this example instance variable `timestamp`
+    // is used to store the time of `constructor`
-    // function call
+    // or `touch` function call.
     uint32 public timestamp;

-    // Contract can have a `constructor` – function that will be called when contract will be deployed to the blockchain.
+    // Contract can have a `constructor`.
+    // The function that will be called when contract will be deployed to the blockchain.
     // In this example constructor adds current time to the instance variable.
-    // All contracts need call tvm.accept(); for succeeded deploy constructor() public {
+    // All contracts need call `tvm.accept()` for succeeded deploy. constructor() public {
         // Check that contract's public key is set require(tvm.pubkey() != 0, 101);